Another busy year lies behind us, and with 2016’s end comes the opportunity to look back and recap what happened.

 What better way to do this than to look at what you, Psychreg readers, found most interesting.
-Here’s the top ten list of most popular articles.
-Click the title to read the article in full.
+Here are the top ten most popular Psychreg articles for 2016 – click the title to read the article in full.

-Ruxandra LeMay explains that our body image affects us tremendously and, although we shouldn’t, we do constantly compare ourselves to other women.
+Ruxandra explains that our body image affects us tremendously and, although we shouldn’t, we do constantly compare ourselves to other women.
 Of course, we don’t really have a fair chance when we are up against the unreasonable message the media uses to sell their work.

-Scott Furtwengler suggests that it is time to explore the construct of creativity across a broader, social context.
+Scott suggests that it is time to explore the construct of creativity across a broader, social context.
 By doing so, we may be better positioned to develop social environments (school, work, community) that influence creativity and innovation, the honey badger mindset, in a more productive, less threatening, approach.

-Top 7: The Psychology of Deadlines (211 views)
+The Psychology of Deadlines by Daniel Frings

 One way to explain why sometimes deadlines help and sometimes they do not is through ideas of intrinsic and extrinsic motivation.
 Intrinsic motivation come from inside yourself- you do things because they bring you satisfaction in and of themselves, says Dr Daniel Frings.

 Relationships are integral to life.
 Beginning in the womb, our lifeline is the umbilical cord attached to our mother.
 Once born, we scan for caregivers, crying for them and latching to them.
 As we grow we look for other people to accept and attach to us – friends, teachers, and strangers.
 Then, when we are old enough to yearn for romance we woo, love, struggle with, leave, and connect with partners.

 This one is a useful tip from Whova, written by its CEO and Founder Yuanyuan ‘YY’ Zhou.
 After two million frequent flyer miles, she gradually found some ways to deal with all those negative feelings associated with attending a conference and shares her tips.

-Last 21 September, the result of Times Higher Education World University Rankings (THEWUR) 2016–17 was announced.
+Last 21st September, the result of Times Higher Education World University Rankings (THEWUR) 2016–17 was announced.
 The University of Oxford has emerged to be the first UK university to top the league table in its 12-year history.
 It knocked the five-time leader, the California Institute of Technology, into second place.

 Anyone can benefit from art.
 I’ve worked with kids as small as four years old and senior adults in their 90s, and everyone in between. .
 The one thing that is vital is that you have enough of an open mind to be willing to get a little messy, deal with some messes, and have some fun while doing it.
 What have you got to lose?

 Although art therapy (also interchangeable with art psychotherapy) has various definitions, its common element includes it being an expressive therapy that uses art and the creative process as a primary mode of communication.
 This, however, does not explain the therapeutic and psychodynamic aspects of the therapy, rather the simplistic definition that I seem to say as if on autopilot, explains Karissa Patel.

 Well done and massive thank you to the authors who shared their articles!
-Until next year.
+Until next year!

-Psychreg is mainly for information purposes only.
-Never disregard professional psychological or medical advice, nor delay in seeking professional advice or treatment because of something you have read on this website.
+Psychreg is mainly for information purposes only; materials on this website are not intended to be a substitute for professional advice.
+Don’t disregard professional advice or delay in seeking treatment because of what you have read on this website.
 Read our full disclaimer.